kpilearner/lmr/README.md

 ## ComfyUI Workflow

 We extend our heartfelt thanks to @[judian17](https://github.com/judian17) for crafting a ComfyUI [workflow](https://github.com/River-Zhang/ICEdit/issues/1) that facilitates seamless usage of our model.
 Explore this excellent [workflow](https://github.com/River-Zhang/ICEdit/issues/1) to effortlessly run our model within ComfyUI.

-A more detailed introduction is on the way.
+It appears that certain issues may arise during the usage process.
+However, our internally developed ComfyUI workflow is set to be released imminently, which will effectively resolve these problems.

 ### 🎨 Enjoy your editing!